Louis François de Conti, Prince de Conti

 Last Edited=15 Dec 2003

-James Henderson was invested as a Commander, Order of the British Empire (C.B.E.).2 He was an author.2 He lived at Sydney Place, Bath, Somerset, England.1
+James Henderson was appointed Commander, Order of the British Empire (C.B.E.)2 He was an author.2 He lived at Sydney Place, Bath, Somerset, EnglandG.1

 Child of James Henderson